quay/quay-bridge-operator/README.md

 The _credentialsSecretName_ is a NamespacedName value of the secret containing the token that was previously created.

+Note: If Quay is using self signed certificates, the property `insecureRegistry: true`

 A baseline `QuayIntegration` Custom Resource can be found in _deploy/crds/redhatcop_v1alpha1_quayintegration_cr.yaml_.
 Update the values for your environment and execute the following command:

 ```